cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 we focus only on the cases where GF(p) is indeed the base field.

 Unless otherwise stated, we will always assume that the generator G that we use for the group GG is a fixed generator.
-This generator should be provided in the description of the group GG.
+This generator should be available to both the client and the server ahead of the protocol, or derived for each different group instantiation using a fixed method.
+In the elliptic curve setting, we recommend using the fixed generators that are given as part of the curve description.

 ## OPRF algorithms {#oprf}

 This section provides algorithms for each step in the OPRF protocol.
 We describe the VOPRF analogues in {{voprf}}.
-We provide generic utility algorithms in
-{{utils}}.

 1. P samples a uniformly random key k <- {0,1}^l for sufficient length l, and interprets it as an integer.